nadder/rstex/README.md

-# rstex and related programs
+# rsTeX and related programs

 ## rsTeX